Orphan Train: Criticisms

 The Minnesota State Board of Corrections and Charities reviewed Minnesota orphan train placements between 1880 and 1883.
-The Board found that while children were placed hastily and without proper investigation into their placements, only a few children were "depraved" or abused.
+The Board found that while children were hastily placed into their placements without proper investigations, only a few children were "depraved" or abused.
 The review criticized local committee members who were swayed by pressure from wealthy and important individuals in their community.
 The Board also pointed out that older children were frequently placed with farmers who expected to profit from their labor.
 The Board recommended that paid agents replace or supplement local committees in investigating and reviewing all applications and placements.

 A complicated lawsuit arose from a 1904 Arizona Territory orphan train placement in which the New York Foundling Hospital sent 40 white children between the ages of 18 months and 5 years to be indentured to Catholic families in an Arizona Territory parish.
-The families approved by the local priest for placement were identified in the subsequent litigation as "Mexican Indian."
-Nuns escorting these children were unaware of the racial tension between local Anglo and Mexican groups and placed white children with Mexican Indian families.
+The families which were approved for placement by the local priest were identified as "Mexican Indian" families in the subsequent litigation.
+The nuns who escorted these children were unaware of the racial tension which existed between local Anglo and Mexican groups and as a result, they placed white children with Mexican Indian families.
 A group of white men, described as "just short of a lynch mob," forcibly took the children from the Mexican Indian homes and placed most of them with Anglo families.
-Some of the children were returned to the Foundling Hospital, but 19 remained with the Anglo Arizona Territory families.
-The Foundling Hospital filed a writ of habeas corpus seeking the return of these children.
-The Arizona Supreme Court held that the best interests of the children required that they remain in their new Arizona homes.
-On appeal, the U.S. Supreme Court found that a writ of habeas corpus seeking the return of a child constituted an improper use of the writ.
-Habeas corpus writs should be used "solely in cases of arrest and forcible imprisonment under color or claim of warrant of law," and should not be used to obtain or transfer custody of children.
-These events were well-publicized at the time with newspaper stories titled "Babies Sold Like Sheep," telling readers that the New York Foundling Hospital "has for years been shipping children in car-loads all over the country, and they are given away and sold like cattle."
+Some of the children were returned to the Foundling Hospital, but 19 of them remained with the Anglo Arizona Territory families.
+The Foundling Hospital filed a writ of habeas corpus in which it sought the return of these children.
+The Arizona Supreme Court ruled that the best interests of the children required them to remain in their new Arizona homes.
+On appeal, the U.S. Supreme Court ruled that the filing of a writ of habeas corpus which sought the return of a child constituted an improper use of the writ.
+Habeas corpus writs should be used "solely in cases of arrest and forcible imprisonment under color or claim of warrant of law," and they should not be used to obtain or transfer the custody of children.
+At the time, these events were well-documented in published newspaper stories which were titled "Babies Sold Like Sheep," telling readers that the New York Foundling Hospital "has for years been shipping children in car-loads all over the country, and they are given away and sold like cattle."